evncosta/100-Days-of-Code/Day 16/README.md

 - Method encapsulation and interface design
 - Code maintainability and extensibility
 - Professional software development practices

-## 🎓 Course Context

-This project was part of **Day 16: Object Oriented Programming (OOP)** in the 100 Days of Code curriculum.
-It demonstrates the evolution from procedural to object-oriented programming.

 ## 📁 Project Structure